vinayg1809/Construction-Dashboard/README.md

 Click "Load Image" to select an image file.

 Notes/ extra additions:
--Add a path finding algorithm that avoids obstacle(the walls) and updates the location of tehe worker's at short intervals of time.
+-Add a path finding algorithm that avoids obstacle(the walls) and updates the location of the worker's at short intervals of time.

 -Creation of a NN that uses the Gyroscopic data and tell's us if the worker is free-falling or stationary .